JeanPasquini/JeanPasquini/README.md

 - *Hi, I’m Pasquini*
   ________________________________________________________________________________

-- *I'm Web Development and Web Desginer*
+- *I'm Web Development and Web Designer*

   I like to program in JS with CSS, but I study a lot to use PHP, there are some projects in my home page and I course Internet System Technology.